 The indications for chelation depend on the blood lead level and the patient’s clinical state.
 A medical toxicologist or regional poison control center (1-800-222-1222) should be consulted for advice about selection and use of these antidotes.

-Note: It is impermissible under the law to treat asymptomatic workers with elevated blood lead levels in order to keep their levels ...
+Note: It is impermissible under the law to treat asymptomatic workers with elevated blood lead levels in order ...